sagemathinc/cocalc-doc/source/project-settings.rst

 Member-hosted projects run on machines which are much less loaded and are reserved for paying customers only.
 On member-hosted projects, commands execute more quickly, and CPU, memory and I/O heavy operations run more quickly.

-.. index:: pair: Internet Access;project settings
+.. index:: pair: Internet Access;Project Settings
 .. index:: Upgrades; Internet Access
 .. _internet-access: